Translations

 Conclusion

-On 9/17/2022, the anniversary of Dad's birthday, I updated this article, by improving the formatting and by adding this conclusion only.
+On 9/17/2022, the anniversary of my father's birth, I updated this article by improving the formatting and by adding this conclusion only.

-On 9/17/2022, I affirm my words, of 1/31/2021.
-I don't do much on the website discussion board Bible and Faith Discussions – Christian Viewpoint.
+Today, I still affirm my words in this article from 1/31/2021.
+I am not very active on the website discussion board Bible and Faith Discussions – Christian Viewpoint.
 I write articles here.

 No comments: